mailupinc/mailupinc.github.io/fp-ts-cheatsheet/index.md

 ) // { _tag: 'None' }
 ```
 Which is very similar to the example provided for O.flatten, but more concise.
+It can be used as a logical 'AND'.

 ### O.alt